Made in New England,

 Fact: Offshore wind farms are unlikely to damage coastal economies, and they have little to no impact on tourism.

 Source: The Alliance for Climate Transition Institute.
-American Progress (2022) The truth about offshore wind: Busting oil money myths and misinformation Photo: Adobe Stock
+Photo: Adobe Stock

 Fact: Offshore wind is actually a highly reliable and consistent energy source, with wind speeds tending to be steadier and stronger out at sea than on land.